Sumit-Baviskar/Tata-Company-Project/README.md

 # :paperclip: TASK 1 **(Monthly revenue of 2011)**
-The CEO of the retail store is interested to view the time series of the revenue data for the year 2011 only.
+**The CEO of the retail store is interested to view the time series of the revenue data for the year 2011 only.
 He would like to view granular data by looking into revenue for each month.
 The CEO is interested in viewing the seasonal trends and wants to dig deeper into why these trends occur.
-This analysis will be helpful for the CEO to forecast for the next year.
+This analysis will be helpful for the CEO to forecast for the next year.**

-**Solution-—**
+## Solution

 ### Time Series Analysis of Revenue Data for 2011